A charitable meat donation program allows hunters to feed the hungry.

 The Conservation Federation and its partners will reimburse processors, at an amount set each year, to process a whole deer donated to Share the Harvest.
 Hunters who donate an entire deer will complete a voucher provided by their processor.
 The hunter’s bill is automatically reduced by the set amount.
 At the end of the season, processors will send the vouchers to the Conservation Federation for reimbursement.

-Additional funds, which may be available from local sources, can further reduce processing cost.
-In some instances the entire processing cost may be covered!
+Additional funds, which may be available from local sources, can further reduce processing costs.
+In some instances, the entire processing cost may be covered!
 This is especially true in those areas of high deer density where a reduction in the deer population is warranted.
 Contact your local processor for more information.

-For each $60.00 you donate you provide for the procession of 1 deer.
-Contact Michaela Haymaker, CFM’s Office Manager, to arrange a donation.
+For each $75.00 you donate you provide for the procession of 1 deer.
+Contact Micaela Haymaker, CFM’s Director of Operations, to arrange a donation.